-The lessors of regional plantation companies are the Janatha Estates Development Board and the Sri Lanka State Plantations Corporation the policy decisions thereon should be taken by the top levels of the Government including the General Treasury.
+The lessors of regional plantation companies are the Janatha Estates Development Board and the Sri Lanka State Plantations Corporation and the policy decisions thereon should be taken by the top levels of the Government including the General Treasury.

-Recovery of lease rentals 23 relating to regional plantation companies established in the year 1992, should be carried out from that year to June 1995 by the Janatha Estates Development Board and the Sri Lanka Plantations State Corporation, owners of lands leased out to those plantation companies.
-According revised lease agreements entered into between the Government and regional plantation companies in the 1995(according year relevant lease agreements), lease rentals of companies by which the value of net assets remained as at 31.12.1994, had exceeded Rs.200 million, have been revised.
-As such, recovery of lease rentals from plantation companies which lease rentals were revised, is carried out by the Ministry of Plantation Industries on behalf of the General Treasury according to the said lease agreement.
-Even though the commercial value of lands has increased at present, lease rental could be revised only after revising conditions of the lease agreement and such revision could be made in lease agreements only with the approval of the relevant company.
-Moreover, the General Treasury has been briefed by this Ministry on revisions to be made in conditions specified in lease agreements entered into with all plantation companies.
+Recovery of lease rentals relating to 23 regional plantation companies established in the year 1992, should be carried out from that year to June 1995 by the Janatha Estates Development Board and the Sri Lanka State Plantations

+Corporation, owners of lands leased out to those plantation companies.
+According revised lease agreements entered into between the Government and regional plantation companies in the year 1995(according relevant lease agreements), lease rentals of companies by which the value of net assets remained as at 31.12.1994, had exceeded Rs.200 million, have been revised.
+As such, recovery of lease rentals from companies plantation which lease rentals were revised, is carried out by the of Plantation Ministry Industries on behalf of the General Treasury according to the said lease agreement.
+Even though the commercial value of lands has increased at present, lease rental could be revised only after revising of the lease conditions agreement and such revision could be made in lease agreements only with the approval of the relevant company.
+Moreover, General Treasury has been briefed by this Ministry on revisions to be made in conditions specified in lease agreements entered into with all plantation companies.